Ahsh3481/Quran-Revision-planner/README.md

 # 📖 Quran Revision Planner

-A simple web-based planner that generates a structured Quran revision schedule based on selected Surahs, date range, and reading pace.
+A simple web based planner that generates a structured Quran revision schedule based on selected Surahs, date range, and reading pace.
 It also allows exporting the plan as a calendar file (`.ics`) for use in Google Calendar, Apple Calendar, or other calendar apps.

+The website is HTTPS;//Quranrevision.co.uk

 ---